websight-io/docs/docs/docs/developers/development/dialogs/date-picker/index.md

 - **after** - `string`
     Comma separated values of other datepickers.
 These datepickers' values should be lower than the selected date.
+    (This validation should be used in pair with `before` on the reference field.)

 - **before** - `string`
     Comma separated values of other datepickers.
 These datepickers' values should be higher the selected date.
+    (This validation should be used in pair with `after` on the reference field.)

 ## Example